mage-os/generate-mirror-repo-js/README.md

 # Mage-OS Mirror Repository Generator - JS Edition

-Experimental JavaScript implementation.
 This project was started not with the primary goal to go into production, but rather to explore and learn how to build Magento Open Source releases.

-The main implementation will probably be based on <https://github.com/mage-os/package-splitter> when it is ready.
+It has evolved to be used in production.
+However, the intention is to create additional implementations, for example in Rust <https://github.com/mage-os/package-splitter>.

 ## Generated versions